Regina Lynn Campbell

 Regina Campbell is an accomplished public safety professional with over 36 years of experience in emergency services and communications.
-She currently serves as the Manager of the Tooele County 9-1-1 Center in Utah, where she oversees all aspects of operations, supervises personnel, and ensures the efficiency and effectiveness of critical communication systems.
+She served as the Manager of the Tooele County 9-1-1 Center in Utah, where she oversaw all aspects of operations, supervising personnel, and ensuring the efficiency and effectiveness of critical communication systems.
 Regina’s extensive career includes decades of service with the Tooele County Sheriff’s Office, where she held the rank of Lieutenant and played a key role in planning, organizing, and coordinating the communication division’s activities.

 Throughout her career, Regina has demonstrated a strong commitment to public safety, combining her expertise in emergency management with exceptional leadership and administrative skills.
 She is responsible for supervising dispatch personnel, conducting quality assurance reviews, managing budgets, and maintaining vital systems, all while being on call 24/7 for emergencies.
 Her dedication to continuous improvement and operational excellence has earned her recognition as a trusted leader in her field.